 Monitoring of prices, profits and margins

 The government has directed the ACCC to monitor and report on prices, profits and margins in the supply of electricity in the National Electricity Market.
-The first report was due to government by 31 March 2019, with reporting to continue at least every 6 months until 2025.
+The first report was delivered to the government in March 2019, with reporting to continue at least every 6 months until 2025.

 The formal government direction enables the ACCC to use its information gathering powers, meaning electricity providers are legally required to provide the ACCC with information relating to the inquiry.

 Under the direction the ACCC may also make recommendations to government on how to improve outcomes for electricity customers.